prsephton/Rover/README.md

 	width = S / 10     (Horizontal)
 	height = S mod 10  (Vertical)

-Although it is not stated in the instructions, we assume that it is illegal to move outside of the grid boundaries.
+Although it is not explicitly stated in the instructions, we assume that it is illegal to move outside of the grid boundaries.

 We may assume that an invalid position or instruction is to be reported as an error.